-The purpose of the Special Needs/Accessibility Committee is to explore, develop and offer resources to make the AA message and participation in AA available to everyone you reaches out for it.
+The purpose of the Special Needs/Accessibility Committee is to explore, develop and offer resources to make the AA message and participation in AA available to everyone who reaches out for it.
 This can included people who are blind or visually impaired; deaf or hard of hearing; chronically ill, physically disabled or homebound, and many others who have less visible challenges.

 Chair: Laura C

 - Did you know?
 All AA Zoom meetings are accessible via landline/phone only?!Just dial (253) 215-8782 then enter the Zoom meeting ID (and password if prompted) Please pass on this info if you know anyone who isn’t tech savvy, doesn’t have access to a computer/smartphone or may have accessibility issues.
 When anyone anywhere reaches out for help we want them to be able to go to a meeting!
 If you know someone who wants to join with the video capability of zoom but is still having trouble, please share this article, we […]

 - Back to Live – One Group’s ExperienceMonths into AA’s International experience of meeting virtually, groups are beginning to meet in person once more.
 In Western Washington, this is one group’s experience (so far).
 When we had to close our doors temporarily, we thought it would only be a few weeks.
 We held meetings on Zoom and started electronic contributions, but we wanted to get our doors open as soon as we were able to reach the still suffering alcoholic.
 We watched the news closely, looked at […]